Entanglement measures and non-equilibrium dynamics of quantum many-body systems: a path integral approach: Bose-Hubbard Model

 where $\mu_0= \mu-U(n_0-1/2)$.
 A straightforward calculation thus yields $G(\tau=0^+,{\bf k}) =z_{{\bf k}}$.
 Using the results of Sec.~\ref{genform1} we therefore find

 where $K=[\det\,G(0^+)]^{-1}=\prod_{\bf k}z_{\bf k}^{-1}$, and

 From Eq.~(\ref{corrmat}), one can now construct the covariance matrix $\Lambda_{jj'}$.
 A numerical diagonalization of this matrix yields the eigenvalues $\nu_{\ell}^{\rm Mott}$.
-The Von-Neumann entropy $S_b$ and the $n^{\rm th}$ Renyi entropy can then be computed using Eqs.~(\ref{bosonvn}) and (\ref{renyiexp}) respectively.
+The von Neumann entropy $S_b$ and the $n^{\rm th}$ R\'enyi entropy can then be computed using Eqs.~(\ref{bosonvn}) and (\ref{renyiexp}) respectively.
 One can also compute the entanglement negativity by numerically diagonalizing the partial transposed density matrix~(\ref{ptdm2}) and then using~(\ref{pten1}).
 We emphasize that all the measures of entanglement, within the strong-coupling mean-field theory, can be directly linked to $z_{{\bf k}}$ and thus in turn to the Matsubara Green functions of the bosons.

 In the superfluid phase, the boson action is approximated by the quadratic action $S=S_0+S^{\rm MF}_1$.
 The Green function reads\cite{dupuis1} \begin{widetext}

 \end{widetext} where $G^s$ and $F^s$ denotes the diagonal and off-diagonal parts of$C_{jj'}=\langle \hat c_j^{\dagger} \hat c_{j'} \rangle = [G(0^-)]_{jj'}$. the boson Green function ${\cal G}^{\rm SF}$ in the superfluid phase and $E_{{\bf k}}^{\pm}$ is chosen to be a positive quantity for all ${\bf k}$.
 The Green function ${\cal G}^{\rm SF}$, computed within the strong coupling mean-field analysis, has four poles at $\pm E_{{\bf k}}^{\pm}$ corresponding to two different types of mode: a gapless sound mode $\omega=\pm E^-_{\bf k}$ with a linear dispersion at small ${\bf k}$ and a gapped Higgs mode $\omega=\pm E^+_{\bf k}$.\cite{dupuis1} We note that the latter is absent in a simple Bogoliubov theory in the weak coupling regime.
 The corresponding boson correlation functions in momentum space are given by